Sarıyer S.K.: Sarıyer Spor Kulübü

+On 22 May 2026, Sarıyer appointed Bülent Bölükbaşı as head coach on a one-season contract.
+The club made several changes to its squad during the summer transfer window, signing players including Efecan Karaca who formerly played for the club back in 2012, Tunahan Ergül, Mamadou Thiam, Joseph Attamah, Emeka Eze, whose loan deal was made permanent, Doğancan Davas and Ibrahim Šehić.
+The team recorded three wins, one draw and one defeat in its opening five league matches.
+Following a 2–0 away victory against Pendikspor on 1 September 2026, Sarıyer had collected 10 points and was in second place in the league table after five matches.

 Club colours

 When Sarıyer Gençlik Kulübü operated as an independent club, its primary colours were burgundy and melon orange.
 The Sarıyer Gençler Mahfili, which was established later, also used these colours.
 The Sarıyer Gençlik Kulübü, which was established after the activities of the Sarıyer Gençler Mahfili came to an end, also adopted the same colours.
 In its application to become a federated club, the Sarıyer Gençlik Kulübü specified its colours as burgundy and melon orange.
 However, the General Directorate of Physical Education at the time registered its colours as navy blue and white.
 Thus, the navy blue and white colours currently in use were assigned to the Sarıyer Gençlik Kulübü by the General Directorate of Sports Services.
 The Sarıyer community did not hesitate to adopt the navy blue and white colours registered.
 The use of the navy blue and white colours and the registration of the attire to be worn were approved by the Istanbul Governorate on 6 December 1945 under permit number 946-11.
 Subsequently, the permission to use the attire and colours was ratified by the General Directorate of Sports Services on 11 April 1946.